Plutonium is Forever: Close Rocky Flats National Wildlife Refuge!

-The US Fish and Wildlife Service plans to open the Rocky Flats Wildlife Refuge for public recreation on September 15th of this year.
-It is an urgent matter of public health to keep Rocky Flats closed!
+The US Fish and Wildlife Service has opened the Rocky Flats Wildlife Refuge for public recreation.
+It is an urgent matter of public health to close Rocky Flats!

-No matter where you are, you can take action to keep living beings safe from contamination by writing a letter to DOE Legacy Management and U.S. Fish and Wildlife Service demanding that they keep Rocky Flats National Wildlife Refuge closed in the interest of public health.
+No matter where you are, you can take action to keep living beings safe from contamination by writing a letter to DOE Legacy Management and U.S. Fish and Wildlife Service demanding that they close Rocky Flats National Wildlife Refuge interest of public health.

 The Rocky Flats Wildlife Refuge is a former nuclear weapons production facility that created 70,000 plutonium puts.
 The facility was raided and shut down by the FBI in 1989 after many incidents that contaminated the local environment, including major fires in 1957 and 1969, 5,000 barrels of plutonium laden waste stored outdoors at the 903 area, and routine operations that released plutonium into the environment.
 Plutonium still contaminates the land and NO AMOUNT OF PLUTONIUM IS SAFE FOR LIVING BEINGS.